Albert P. Rockwood: Road supervisor

 In Great Salt Lake City, he was appointed Supervisor of Roads.
 In his continuing capacity as a General in the Nauvoo Legion, he was involved in the resistance to the U.S. Army sent out to the Valley of the Great Salt Lake to quell the "Mormon Rebellion."

 Utah legislature

 From 1851 to 1879, Rockwood served in the Utah territorial legislature.
 He was one of the first wardens of the Territorial Prison where he served until the prison was taken over by the federal government after its crackdown on polygamy in the Utah Territory.
 He is remembered for his enlightened views and humane treatment of the prison inmates in his care.
 He was the first game warden in the state of Utah, earning that distinction because he used prisoners in a project to raise game fish.

 Marriage

 Rockwood practiced plural marriage and fathered 22 children.
 He died in Sugar House, Utah Territory, at his home on Elizabeth Street at approximately 1200 East and 2500 in Salt Lake City, Utah (no longer standing), where he was surrounded by his family and friends.

+Rookwood's name is listed as one of the original pioneers on Cyrus Dallin's Brigham Young Monument in Temple Square.